hadcl4/Thunder/README.md

 ----
 Thunder was programmed by Hadcl4.
 Thunder makes use of the following projects.
 Without these it wouldn't be possible:

 - Box86 and Box64
 - Mednafen
 - Some of the Pi-Apps install scripts
 - Various emulators such as Dolphin and melonDS.

+Thunder was created using software listed below:

+- VSCodium (coding and error-checking)
+- GIMP (Thunder logo, as well as icons for buttons)
+- `markdown` (Generating HTML docs)

 ----